jbousquie/whisper_api/README.md

   -F "file=@/path/to/audio.wav"
 ```

+Note: If you don't provide the `hf_token` parameter, the system will attempt to read the token from the file specified by `WHISPER_HF_TOKEN_FILE` (default: `/home/llm/whisper_api/hf_token.txt`).
+If no token is available (file missing, empty, or unreadable) and diarization is requested, diarization will be automatically disabled with a warning in the logs.
+This ensures transcription jobs can proceed even without a token, but without speaker identification.

 #### Specify Output Format
 ```bash
 curl -X POST "http://localhost:8181/transcribe" \
   -F "output_format=srt" \
   -F "file=@/path/to/audio.wav"
 ```

+## File Structure

+The API is organized into modular components:

+- **handlers/**: HTTP request handlers and form processing
+- **models.rs**: Data structures for requests and responses
+- **file_utils.rs**: File operations and resource management
+- **queue_manager.rs**: Job queue and transcription processing
+- **config.rs**: Application configuration
+- **error.rs**: Error handling and HTTP responses

 ## Resources